matus-m/nlighten/nlighten-backend/docs/README.md

 If possible, keep the docs short and up-to-date.

-# CDI Logger
+# CDI Logging Extension
-CDILogger class list all available beans during application startup.
+CDILoggingExtension class list all available beans during application startup.
 This feature is by default disabled, but can be enabled by setting system variable "NLIGHTEN_ENABLE_CDI_DEBUG" to true on your server (-DNLIGHTEN_ENABLE_CDI_DEBUG=true).